sebastianbienko/sebastianbienko.github.io/_posts/2019-05-21-cypress-for-sitecore.md

 * Rendering Name (could as well have used the ID)
 * Datasource (if any)

-The first two information about the Helix layer and module might make it more performant to filter among large numbers on test files, later on.
+The first two information about the Helix layer and module might help with performance, when filtering among large numbers on test files, later on.
 (Cypress gives you full flexibility in using any folder structure)\\
 The rendering name or ID is needed to match the relevant test cases to the specific rendering.\\
 The datasource can be used to specify the rendering even further.
 I am for example having the *Forms* rendering in mind, which might be used in very different cases and varies a lot, depending on the datasource used.